 Students learn to create computational media, which is computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; and think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in this dynamic age.

-This program is also offered as an accelerated degree with an MA in creative enterprise and creative leadership.
-More information can be found on the Creative Enterprise and Cultural Leadership website: https://herbergerinstitute.asu.edu/research-and-initiatives/enterprise-and-entrepreneurship-programs/curb-enterprise-leadership/master-of-arts.
+This program is also offered as an accelerated degree with an MA in creative enterprise and cultural leadership.
+More information can be found on the Creative Enterprise and Cultural Leadership website: https://herbergerinstitute.asu.edu/degree-programs/creative-enterprise-and-cultural-leadership/about?dept=1400&id=1.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Armed with skills and sound judgment, graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
 All know techniques to change the world through communication using contemporary computational media, a vital power in the 21st century.
 Some graduates go on to invent fresh techniques.

 - creative writing